3C277.1 e-MERLIN workshop: Part 1 - Calibration

 showgui=gui)

-Note that we averaged in channels a bit so that this doesn't destroy your computer.
-If this takes a long time, move on and look at the plot below.
-The $u$ and $v$ coordinates represent (wavelength/projected baseline) as the Earth rotates whilst the source is observed.
-Thus, as each spw is at a different wavelength, it samples a different part of the uv plane, improving the aperture coverage of the source, allowing Multi-Frequency Synthesis (MFS) of continuum sources.
+Please note that we averaged the channels slightly to prevent overloading your computer.
+If this process takes too long, feel free to proceed to the plot below.
+The $u$ and $v$ coordinates represent (wavelength/projected baseline) as the Earth rotates while the source is being observed.
+Consequently, since each spw is at a different wavelength, it samples a distinct portion of the uv plane, enhancing aperture coverage of the source and enabling Multi-Frequency Synthesis (MFS) of continuum sources.

-If you are happy with your entries, execute step 1 and you should see these two plots in your current directory.
-Remember we execute a step using the following syntax in the CASA prompt:
+If you are satisfied with your entries, proceed with step 1, and you should see these two plots in your current directory.
+Remember, we execute a step using the following syntax in the CASA prompt:

 runsteps=[1]